-• Provide the option to use qualified communication assistants if required by people
+Provide the option to use qualified communication assistants if required by people with SLCDs at interview and swearing-in ceremonies.

 CONCLUSION

 To date, the communication accessibility requirements of people with SLCDs have not been well understood or adequately addressed in accessibility legislation at all levels of government.
 Yet, the consequences of ineffective communication for half a million Canadians can be significant and profound.
 This report is the first national study to source and document the barriers faced by people with SLCDs when using government services and their recommendations for making these services accessible to them.
 It provides a wealth of information upon which we can begin to build human rights legislation that meaningfully includes the accommodations and supports required by people who have SLCDs.